 Tops or Bottoms

-During the next two weeks I had several performances which gave me the opportunity.
-Here is the first, a week later at my annual Amnesty International benefit performance – which was, appropriately, on a farm in Darmstadt.
+My first telling of this tale at the annual Amnesty International benefit performance - which was, appropriately, on a farm in Darmstadt.

 Want to download the video?